Icinga/icingaweb2/doc/installation.md

     postgres=#  \q

-2. Create all tables (You need to be in the icinga2-web folder)

-    bash$  psql -U icingaweb -a -f etc/schema/users.pgsql.sql

-3. Enable trust authentication on localhost
+2. Enable trust authentication on localhost

 Add the following lines to your pg_hba.conf (etc/postgresql/X.x/main/pg_hba.conf under debian, /var/lib/pgsql/data/pg_hba.conf for Redhat/Fedora)
 to enable trust authentication for the icingaweb user when connecting from the localhost.